By Jacqueline Olivo, Marine Daughter

 Whether you live in the dorms or an on-campus apartment, chances are high that you have roommates and a shared bathroom.
 In most dorms, the shower is entirely separate from your room – which could mean a trek.
 A towel wrap is essential to this journey!
 Towel wraps have Velcro fastenings, so you don’t have an awkward towel slip in the co-ed hallway.
 Shower shoes are also a must – you don’t know who else has been using that shower!
 Shower caddies are also useful, so you’re not juggling four bottles and your towel on the way to the bathroom.

-Make sure you stock up on Dayquil, Advil, Neosporin, and whatever you can think of before move-in.
+As you consider what to pack for college, make sure you stock up on Dayquil, Advil, Neosporin, and such before move-in.
 I can guarantee that your college kid won’t realize they need it until it’s too late – and then they’re making an emergency run to CVS at God-only-knows what hour of the day.
 This is especially difficult if they don’t have a car; not all campus’ have 24-hour transportation available.

 Trust me, in a room as small as your dorm is bound to be, the last thing you need are shoes everywhere.
 There are plenty of shoe racks that will fit comfortably in the bottom of your closet and double your shoe space – or even on the back of your closet door, as a hanging rack.